Executor’s Actions Prior to Estate Asset Distribution in Pennsylvania

 “I am the executor of my mother’s estate in Montgomery County, Pennsylvania.
 I have sold the real estate, liquidated all the assets and am ready to distribute, but my sister will not give me a release of liability.
 What can I do?”

 You are right to be concerned.
-Prior to making distributions from the estate you should insist on getting a release of liability.
-This is typically done informally by using what is broadly referred to as a Family Settlement Agreement.
+Prior to making distributions from the estate, you should insist on getting a release of liability.
+Often, obtaining your release is straight forward and out of court.
+Most jurisdictions refer to these releases as “informal,” meaning out of court.
+The most typical method is having your attorney draft, circulate, and have interested parties sign a Family Settlement Agreement.

 Typically the probate attorney assembles a Settlement Agreement and attaches to the agreement a complete accounting of your actions plus a Schedule of Distribution where you inform the heirs of how you plan to distribute the estate assets.
 After all the heirs agree and sign the Settlement Agreement, you can safely make the distribution.

-When an heir refuses to sign the Settlement Agreement, you are then forced to file a Formal Accounting.
+When an heir refuses to sign the Settlement Agreement, this forces a Formal Accounting.
 In this situation, you would file with the Montgomery County Orphans’ Court.
 These Formal Accountings must follow specific rules.
-All the heirs are then given a date to file objections to your accounting.
-If none are filed, then your Accounting is approved and you are protected.
+All the heirs receive a date to file objections to your accounting.
+If no one files objections the court approves your Accounting.
+Your protection is obtained.

 If an heir objects to your accounting there is a hearing where the judge hears all sides and makes a ruling.
-Either way, you are then released from future liability and you can finally make your distributions.
+Either way, the worry about future liability disappears.
+At this point make your final distributions.

 Helping executors close estates when challenged is only one of many Estate Litigation issues our firm addresses.
 Consequently, if you want to learn more, please read my more detailed article, Trust and Estate Litigation All You Need to Know.